C-Roensholt/ImprovingMatchInfographics/README.md

 - `probability_functions.py` contains functions for calculating win, loss and draw probabilities, scoreline probabilities and probabilities for 0-10 goals for each team
 - `xG_Infographic.ipynb` contains loading and preperation of the data, and also the code for the visualizations of the seperate parts and the complete "improved" xG Infographic
-- `pics` contains all the visualizations
+- `output` contains all the visualizations

 ### Win, loss, and draw probabilities